The future is nervous system friendly.

 Artificial Intelligence is the most powerful technological innovation in human history.
 Are we going to use it to extract more productivity from human beings, in the name of faster economic growth?
 Or are we going to use it to advance our dignity, well-being, and innovation?We choose thriving.

 The Chameleon Collective is the cultural prototype of a nervous system-friendly future.
-Think of it as underground sanctuary meets practice lab meets counterculture.
-It's the place high-masking autistic professionals come to build lives that work for our brains.
+Think underground sanctuary meets practice lab meets counterculture.
+It's the place high-masking autistic adults come to build lives that work for our brains.

 A world where human culture is organized around what actually works for our nervous systems.
 All major institutions must be designed to promote well-being and reduce nervous system harm.